Data-Science-Nigeria/DSN-30-days-of-learning-2025/README.md

 This 30-day learning program consists of four different courses:

-1. Machine Learning with Microsoft Azure
+1. Machine Learning with  Python and Microsoft Azure
 2. Microsoft Power BI
-3. Machine Learning with Python

 Each course focuses on specific technologies and provides comprehensive knowledge and practical skills in their respective domains.